 Office 365 Management – Exchange Admin Center

-Even if you have migrated all your mailboxes to Office 365 and your local Exchange no longer has any mailboxes you still need EAC – the Exchange Admin Center – running on a local Exchange Server.
+Even if you have migrated all your mailboxes to Office 365 and your local Exchange no longer has any mailboxes, you still need EAC – the Exchange Admin Center – running on a local Exchange Server.

 Attributes like proxyAddresses and targetAddress are not exposed in the regular user properties of user objects.
-Microsoft therefore promotes that you always keep a Windows Server running Exchange in your on-premises environment for administrative usage.
+Microsoft, therefore, promotes that you always keep a Windows Server running Exchange in your on-premises environment for administrative usage.

-Although the Exchange license for pure administration is free of charge, you still need a license for the operating system.
-Not to mention costs and work associated with backup, antivirus, monitoring, patching and what not.
+Although the Exchange license needed for pure administration is free of charge, you still need a license for the operating system and any third-party monitoring and AV tools.
+Add to this the cost and work associated with backup, antivirus, monitoring, patching, and whatnot.

 Office 365 Management – Exchange Online Admin Center

-Some properties are tied directly to the Exchange online mailbox and they are therefore not known in the local on-premises AD.
+Some properties are tied directly to the Exchange Online mailbox, and they are therefore not known in the local on-premises AD.
 They only exist as part of the Exchange Online mailbox configuration.

-These properties include regular mailbox properties such as mailbox forwarding, mailbox delegation, message delivery restrictions and more.
+These properties include regular mailbox properties such as mailbox forwarding, mailbox delegation, message delivery restrictions, and more.

-To configure any of these mailbox attributes you must use the version of Exchange Admin Center that’s running against the cloud/Exchange Online.
+To configure any of these mailbox attributes, you must use the version of Exchange Admin Center that’s running against the cloud/Exchange Online.